laro/Cone/README.md

 # Cone
-Cone, pronounced "see one", was meant to be a C++ "successor language", but I missed, that the name was already taken, see [Cone](https://cone.jondgoodwin.com/) of Jon Goodwin.
+Cone, pronounced "see one", was meant to be a C++ "successor language", but I missed, that the name was already taken,
+see [Cone](https://cone.jondgoodwin.com/) of Jonathan Goodwin.

-I try it with [Cilia](cilialang) now.
+I try it with [**Cilia**](CiliaLang.org) now.

+PS: I would be willing to give the domain [ConeLang.org] to Jon Goodwin, I was just not aware of his language.